FullerIT/FITImagingTools/README.md

 The options are pretty clear.
 Capture your image and then move the flash to a test system and deploy it.

+## Making extra flash drives
+buildusbflash.cmd combines 1prep and 2makeusbpe into a single script and also let's you set automation parameters for the bootmenu64 script.
+This is often used to make clones of additional flash drives.
+Once you have your image, let's say it's in the images partition, you can copy the wim file to our build environment folder "image-partition"
+The buildusbflash.cmd will copy that image to the new flash drives it makes.

+The menu on this script if ignored, creates the same bootable flash drive as running 1prep and 2makeusb scripts, but the menu allows you to drop files into the usb that signal bootmenu64 to ignore the menu and start a specific process.
+One option enables autodriver deployment, another starts deployment of a usb based image and the last option starts a network image deployment (advanced), that option requires modifying the scripts a bit to include an SMB path containing the image.

 Troubleshooting: